tarwn/lessthandot-hugo/blogs/content/posts/2015-09-07-compiled-list-of-c-net-features.md

   - 'c#'

 ---
 We have talked about doing this at work for a while, so I finally sat down this weekend and tried to make a list of C# features that the team could share.
-We intend to use this to help gauge who the best people are to ask questions in different areas (C# isn&#8217;t our only list) as well as a list of things to learn when you&#8217;re bored (after crossing off all the ones you know).
+We intend to use this to help gauge who the best people are to ask questions in different areas (C# isn't our only list) as well as a list of things to learn when you're bored (after crossing off all the ones you know).
 I added in some of the .Net framework features to round the list off.

 Based on their relevance in our team, I left some grouped together (like unsafe code and WPF) and broke others into details (ASP.Net).
 Do you see any I missed?
 How much of the list have you worked with in production?